Pigeon Point Lighthouse Visitor Center hours:

 CSPA provides support for over 35 docents who present the natural and social history of Pigeon Point every Friday through Sunday.
 Docents/keepers receive training on the history of the Light Station, the cultural background of the area, and the natural history of Pigeon Point and its surroundings.

-CSPA also operates the Keepers Store with volunteer docents/keepers every Friday through Sunday from 10 am until 4 pm.
+CSPA also operates the Keepers Store with volunteer docents/keepers every Thursday through Monday from 10 am until 4 pm weather permitting.
 The store sells educational books, posters, games, stuffed animals, keepsakes, and apparel that directly relates to the Light Station, its history, flora and fauna.
 All proceeds go directly to support CSPA's programs in the State Parks on the San Mateo Coast.